How the commercial ITC works

 - Utility rebates: Xcel Solar Rewards (CO/MN), Austin Energy (TX), Duke Energy (NC), Ameren (MO)

-See state rebates by state for full breakdown.
+See state rebates by state for the full breakdown.

 What this means for solar economics